Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Polarized Emission

 However, BLASTPol observations of the Vela~C molecular cloud region and the Carina Nebula have revealed very little ($\lesssim 10\%$) evolution in the dust polarization fraction between 250 and 850\,$\mu$m \citep{Gandilo+etal_2016, Ashton+etal_2018, Shariff+etal_2019}.
 In particular, \citet{Ashton+etal_2018} studied translucent sightlines in the Vela Molecular Ridge, which is more likely to resemble diffuse sightlines than the observations at higher column densities.
 We present their determination of the dust polarization fraction, normalized to unity at 353\,GHz, in Table~\ref{table:pfrac} alongside the polarization fractions implied by the polarized dust SED of \citet{Planck_2018_XI} presented in Table~\ref{table:ir_sed}.

 Taken together, the {\it Planck} and BLASTPol results suggest a roughly constant dust polarization fraction between 250\,$\mu$m and 3\,mm, as shown in Figure~\ref{fig:pfrac}.

-Polarization in the mid-infrared dust emission features is generally not expected due to the small sizes of the grains able to emit at these wavelengths.
+Because very small nanoparticles are not expected to be aligned \citep{Draine+Hensley_2016}, polarization in the MIR dust emission features is generally not expected due to the small sizes of the grains able to emit at these wavelengths.
 However, a detection of polarization in the 11.3\,$\mu$m PAH feature has been reported in the nebula associated with the Herbig~Be star MWC~1080 \citep{Zhang+etal_2017}.
 If the polarization is indeed resulting from aligned PAHs, this may have implications for the theory of alignment of ultrasmall grains and thus predictions of AME polarization \citep{Draine+Hensley_2016,Hoang+Lazarian_2018}.
 However, it is not clear that either the dust properties or physical conditions in this region are likely to typify the diffuse ISM, and so we do not employ this result as a dust model constraint.